 Many women in Nosy Be, and Madagascar as a whole, create their own clothes, which is often more economical than buying fast fashion items.

-Volunteers in Madagascar will assist a growing number of women involved in textile production to establish a small-scale operation producing high-quality, locally-made products that can be sold both in the markets of Nosy Be and hopefully further afield.
+Volunteers in Madagascar will assist a growing number of women involved in textile production to establish a small-scale operation to produce their high-quality, locally-made products and sell them both in the markets of Nosy Be and hopefully further afield.

 Coffee is a significant part of Malagasy culture and Madagascar has a history as one of the biggest exporters of coffee on the planet.
 While export numbers have dropped in modern times, coffee still remains important to many people.
 Most coffee is produced by small-scale producers, often small family or single community operations, with women overseeing significant parts of the operation ranging from planting to harvesting to grinding and selling.

 Volunteers in Madagascar can help local, women-owned coffee producers in two ways:

 As the number of English speaking tourists in Madagascar and especially in Nosy Be rises, the ability to speak English is becoming more and more valuable.
 English classes are provided to both school children and adults, with dedicated classes offered to local field guides.

 Community development volunteers in Madagascar will teach English in a variety of ways:

 Whether you’re thinking of taking a gap year abroad, or want to contribute to community work while studying, looking for a career-making summer internship, or simply keen to take a career break and give back, our community development volunteer programs in Madagascar are right for you!